TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-prototype.md

 * [Understand and use Resource Health Center to troubleshoot this scenario in the future](https://docs.microsoft.com/azure/resource-health/resource-health-overview)<br>

 We apologize for any inconvenience this may have caused you.
-We are continuously working on improving the platform to reduce the availability incidents of Virtual Machines due to platform issue.<br>
+We are continuously working to reduce the number of availability incidents of Virtual Machines caused by platform issues.<br>